czimm79/MicroTracker.jl/docs/src/settingupuser.md

 ├── linked_data/
 │   └── (B_mT=(2, Float64), FPS=(3, Float64), f_Hz=(1, Int64)) - (MPP = 0.605, SEARCH_RANGE_MICRONS = 1000, MEMORY = 0,
 │        STUBS_SECONDS = 0.5).csv
-└── notebook.jl
+└── microtracker_notebook.jl
 ```

 - `original_video` The raw microscopy video goes here, in the Image Sequence format (folders of `.tif` images).
 Many microscopes output automatically in this format, or [Fiji](https://imagej.net/software/fiji/) can be used to save almost any format into the Image Sequence format.
 - `particle_data` This is where a `.csv` file for each video, with the same filename, will be located.
 These csv files are the result of segmentation, which is explained thoroughly in the next page of the manual!
 - `linked_data` This is the primary output of MicroTracker.
 This is where `.csv` files are output that contains data for *every* microbot across *all* videos.
 This ensures that all analysis is carried out with the same parameters.
-- `notebook.jl` A [Pluto](https://github.com/fonsp/Pluto.jl) notebook containing a sample workflow and plots.
+- `microtracker_notebook.jl` A [Pluto](https://github.com/fonsp/Pluto.jl) notebook containing a sample workflow and plots.
 An easy alternative to typing in the command prompt.